OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 ## Runbooks++ {#runbooks}

 We first shipped Runbook Automation support in Octopus 2019.11, and it has been one of our fastest-growing features ever!
-We’re thrilled with this usage, but we’ve also received some constructive feedback from our customers.
-In this release, we’re shipping several customer-driven improvements to make using runbooks even better.
+We're thrilled with the usage level and actively listening to your feedback.
+In this release, we're shipping several customer-driven improvements to make using runbooks even better.

 ### Runbook only projects